nathalieroemer/nathalieromer/content/publication/index.md

 Incentives lead to an increase in effort provision and a shift toward generating ideas that require less time in the realization.
 If anything, aligning incentives more closely to the desirable outcomes mitigates the effect of PR incentives on idea generation.{{< /spoiler >}}
-- A single voice is not enough: Evidence on female representation on expert panels in startup pitching contests (with [Richard Bläse](https://www.zhaw.ch/de/ueber-uns/person/blah/)){{< spoiler text="Abstract" >}}This study explores the dynamics of gender bias in expert panels using data from universitybased startup-pitching contexts.
+- A single voice is not enough: Evidence on female representation on expert panels in startup pitching contests (with [Richard Bläse](https://www.zhaw.ch/de/ueber-uns/person/blah/)){{< spoiler text="Abstract" >}}This study explores the dynamics of gender bias in expert panels using data from university-based startup-pitching contexts.
 Experts on these panels are primarily professional investors and assess a series of startups to determine contest winners.
 Our results indicate evidence for peer effects among such panels.
 First, we find that in-group bias with respect to gender in evaluations depends on the